 Admission to ISH Primary is contingent upon our school programme being suitable to meet the applicant's needs; knowledge of English as an academic language is not a requirement for admission.
 Our policy is to place children in classes grouped by age, when possible.

 We also offer a Pre-Early Years class for children reaching the age of four (4) after 1 October of any school year, once they have had their birthday.
 Children in this class will then move into Early Years in the following school year.
-Please note that the fee level for this class is higher than for other years in the school due to a difference in the government subsidy and financial costs.

 Children entering Early Years must have reached their fourth (4th) birthday before 1 October of that school year.
 Class level assignment will be determined through past school records and personal interviews.
 Some programmes are available for children with learning disabilities.